 At the end of the day, numbers are just numbers.
 Try to be mindful and listen to your body.

 There’s a difference between eating real food and eating food products.

 Everything is usually fine in moderation, but for the most part, I’ve found that it’s much easier to stay on track if you’re skipping the processed foods.

-A good rule of thumb: If it’s pre-packaged and the marketing is geared towards weight loss, it’s probably best to avoid it.
+A good rule of thumb: If it’s pre-packaged (even if it’s marketed for weight loss), it’s probably best to avoid it.